Column Compressive strength by the general equation.

 The equation of Euler for the long column is at the right side of the dotted line for long columns, elastic buckling, the code specifies the equation used for long columns to get the value of the critical stress as Fcr=0.877*Fe, Where Fe is the item =(Pe/Ag), for which Fe=Pe /Ag= π^2 E/(KL/r)^2.

-The content of this post is included in the video from time:0 till 4:46.
-This video has a subtitle and closed caption in English.
+The content of this post is included in the video from time: 0 to 4:46. the video has a closed caption in English.

-The content of the lecture is about the Code provision of compression members for the global buckling.
+The content of the lecture is about the Code provision of compression members for global buckling..

 Introduction to the General provision.